On a Constraint on Invariant Measures of Certain Cellular Automata: Group Multiplication Cellular Automata

-$k=1$ is the base case we have just explained.
+$k=1$ is just Theorem \ref{group_th}.
 For $k>1$, assume the induction hypothesis holds for $k-1$.
 Thus $\mu$-almost-surely specific cosets $Hx_{1},Hx_{2},\dots,Hx_{k-1}$ at indices $1,2,\dots,k-1$ are determined by the values at indices $k,k+1,k+2,\dots$ of $x$.
-As for the index $0$, by an argument similar to the proof of Prop. \ref{coset_stab}, it follows that there exists a subgroup $U'_{\mu,x}\leq H$ that its right cosets in $G$ that are contained in $Hx_k$ form exactly its partition into the possibilities of cosets of $H$ they permit to appear at indices $0\leq j \leq k-1$.
-But all the cosets of $H$ at indices $1\leq j \leq k-1$ are already determined, so the variation of those possibilities refers only to the possible different cosets of $H$ at index $0$, and then again $U'_{\mu,x}$ must be equal to $H$, i.e. also the coset of $H$ at index $0$ is determined by the values at indices $k,k+1,k+2,\dots$ of $x$.\\
+As for the index $0$, by an argument similar to the proof of Prop. \ref{coset_stab}, it follows that there exists a subgroup $U'_{\mu,x}\leq H$ that its right cosets in $G$ that are contained in $Hx_{k-1}$ form exactly its partition into the possibilities of cosets of $H$ they permit to appear at index $0$ (the cosets at indices $1,\dots, k-1$ are already determined by the induction hypothesis).
+Then $U'_{\mu,x}$ must be equal to $H$, i.e. also the coset of $H$ at index $0$ is determined by the values at indices $k,k+1,k+2,\dots$ of $x$.\\

 So in particular $x\mapsto\left(\pi_\mu\left(x\right)\right)_0$ is $\sigma^{-k}\mathcal{B}$-measurable for all $k\in {\mathbb{N}_0}$.
 Applying Lemma \ref{zero_ent} to the statement we have just proved establishes the claim.